schmettow/New_Stats/docs/Generalized_Linear_Models.md

-#### Speaking multiplicative
+#### Speaking multipliers {#speaking-multipliers}

 To demonstrate the interpretation of coefficients other than the intercept (or absolute group means), we turn to the more complex case of the infusion pump study.
-In this study, the deviations from a normative path were counted to serve as a measure for safety.
+In this study, the deviations from a normative path were counted as a measure for error-proneness.
 In the following regression analysis, we examine the reduction of deviations by training sessions as well as the differences between the two devices.
-As we are interested in the improvement from first to second session and second to third, successive difference contrasts apply [#contrasts].
+As we are interested in the improvement from first to second session and second to third, successive difference contrasts apply \@ref(treatment-contrasts).

-#### ALIGN

 ```r